For your convenience, our most common customer questions are answered right here.

 Q: What is the limit of salmon I can keep?

-A: We have a multitude of wildlife in Alaska and commonly see Eagles, Brown Bears, Black Bears, Wolves, and other animals.
+A: There is a multitude of wildlife in Alaska and we commonly see Eagles, Brown Bears, Black Bears, Wolves, and other animals.

 Q: What species of fish can I catch?